 It’s not the cheapest place to live in though, with rent being fairly high.
 If you’re looking for an edgier vibe, and lower rent, try Glasgow which is just down the road.
 The UK’s second biggest city is a vibrant place to call home and a must visit for party animals.

 The county of Devon actually has a couple of good places to call home if you’re looking for a good place to be a remote worker.
 Exeter is the more culturally vibrant city, with an airport, rail and road links to the UK and affordable rent.
-Plymouth, a little further down the road, is very cheap to live in and has fantastic access to the sea and the great outdoors of Dartmoor.
+Plymouth, a little further down the road, is much cheaper to live in, with some affordable property relatively for the UK, and has fantastic access to the sea and the great outdoors of Dartmoor.

 If you base yourself in Devon, you’ll be able to visit quaint local pubs, go surfing on some of the UK’s most awesome beaches and enjoy lots of the great outdoors.

 Check out this article about the best things about living in Devon to tempt you to move.

 Staying in the Westcountry, Cornwall stakes its own claim to being a great place to be a digital nomad in the UK.
 There is much less of a focus on the urban lifestyle, with a selection of beautiful small towns ready to welcome you.
 The downside is that you’re a long way from the rest of the world, with a train to London taking as long as 7 hours once you get deep into the county.